Rewind the Film: Production

 During "The Lions Tour," the Manics tweeted a photo of a CD with "Manic Street Preachers Rewind The Film 18/6/13" written on it.
 They also posted the message, "Manics fans might want to listen to 6music Monday morning."
-The song "Rewind the Film", featuring former Pulp guitarist Richard Hawley and based on A Little Girl Lost by David Axelrod, premiered online and on BBC Radio 6 on 8 July 2013.
+The song "Rewind the Film", featuring former Longpigs guitarist Richard Hawley and based on A Little Girl Lost by David Axelrod, premiered online and on BBC Radio 6 on 8 July 2013.
 The new album's title and release date were announced officially on the Manics' official website on the same day.

 In June 2013, Richard Hawley discussed how he came to work with the Manics:

 Other guest artists on Rewind the Film include Lucy Rose on the track "This Sullen Welsh Heart" and Cate Le Bon on the track "4 Lonely Roads."
 The Manics revealed Le Bon's involvement in March 2013, posting, "The brilliant Cate Le Bon has given us a stunning vocal on a new Manics track-Four Lonely Roads-her voice is so pure+beautiful.
 Very excited."
 James Dean Bradfield claimed that guest vocalists were brought onto the album as he felt his own voice wasn't good enough for all of the new songs: "I've got a sneaking feeling that I've been singing our songs for so long it's hard to find something new as a vocalist.
 It's easier as a drummer or a bassist to find a different direction, but if you try to change the sound of your voice, you end up sounding like a dick...
 And I felt my voice, at this point, was underselling some of the songs.
 There's no point in having an ego about it.
 I don't care if someone else is going to sing (the songs).
 I've had enough props and glory."